backwardforward/bcmtransformer/README.md

 # BCM Transformer

+> **Notice:** This project is **source-available** but **not open source**.
+The source code is provided for review and non-commercial use only, under the Polyform Noncommercial License 1.0.0.
+Commercial use, modification, or redistribution is not permitted.

 A web application for generating Business Capability Maps from Excel data and creating professional PowerPoint presentations.

 ## Features